getcarina/getcarina.com/_tutorials/005-service-discovery-101.md

 ###Service discovery tools

-There are several service discovery tools available, such as Consul and etcd, that manage how processes and services across multiple hosts can find and communicate with each other.
+Service discovery tools, such as [Consul](https://www.consul.io/) and [etcd](https://coreos.com/etcd/), manage how processes and services across multiple hosts can find and communicate with each other.
 Most tools involve creating a central directory of services, registering deployed services in the directory, and locating and connecting to any of the registered services.

 ####Considerations when choosing a tool

-Before you choose a service discovery tool, you should consider the following aspects:
+Before you choose a service discovery tool, consider the following questions:

 * Monitoring - Will services that have crashed, or are running on failed nodes, be made available across the cluster?
 How advanced is the health checking algorithm?